amenezes/config-client/docs/command-line.md

-# CLI

-From the version >= `0.5.0` a simple command line it's available to query and test config-client.
+From the version >= `0.5.0` a command line it's available to query and test config-client.

 ## Installing cli dependencies